Jadersonrilidio/bonsai-app/README.md

 ## About the Project

-The Bonsai App was created with two main goals: Support bonsaists in general to catalogue and store historical data about their bonsai items in suitable, safier and more inteligent fashion, as well as provide material to develop a real-life project for github.com/Jadersonrilidios developed by Jaderson Rodrigues.
+The Bonsai App was created with two main goals: Support bonsaists in general to catalogue and store historical data about their bonsai items in suitable, safier and more inteligent fashion, as well as provide material to develop a real-life project.
 See the author [github profile](https://github.com/Jadersonrilidio).

 The **API documentation** is available at [API Documentation](https://bonsai-app.herokuapp.com/api/documentation).